-A.) Sediment Management funding will go towards the Impervious Cover and Water Quality Protection Conservation Measure (5.7.6) per the 2017 Sediment Removal and Impervious Cover/Water Quality Protection nonroutine adaptive management
+B.) Sediment Management funding will go towards the Impervious Cover and Water Quality Protection Conservation Measure (5.7.6) per the 2017 Sediment Removal and Impervious Cover/Water Quality Protection nonroutine adaptive management.

-B.) Funding for John Gleason LLC will cover bid and construction oversight of channel restoration.
+C.) Funding for John Gleason LLC will cover completion of 100% designs and bid oversight of Phase 1 channel restoration.

-C.) Funding for Kimley-Horn will cover partial design, bid, and construction oversight of channel restoration
+D.) Funding for Kimley-Horn will cover partial design, bid oversight of channel restoration, and surveying by The Wallace Group in 2017 and 2018.

-D.) \$22,970 will go to COSM for completion of the Downtown Hutchison Detention Pond.
-The IC approved \$50,000 for the Downtown Pond on March 21, 2019. \$27,030 was spent in December 2019 and \$22,970 is the remaining amount that will be allocated
+E.) \$22,964 will go to COSM for completion of the Downtown Hutchison Detention Pond.
+The IC approved \$50,000 for the Downtown Pond on March 21, 2019 and \$27,036 was spent in December 2019.
+On January 30, 2020 the IC approved the remaining amount, \$22,964, to cover completion of the pond.